farirpgs/fari-games/_games/charge-rpg.md

 Clear the gauge and rename one of the character's 5 aspects.

 On the bright side, you aren't forced to take a consequence.
-You can always try to resist it.
+You can always try to resist it ([Mechanics » Resistance Roll.](resistance-roll)) .

 ⚠️ ⚠️ ⚠️